 Has the tail been docked if you see a Cockapoo with a short tail?
-Yes, contrary to popular belief, Cockapoos don’t come into the world with short tails.
-If left in the natural state, Cockapoos can grow lengthy tails.
+Contrary to popular belief, Cockapoos don’t come into the world with short tails.
+If left in their natural state, Cockapoos can grow lengthy tails.
 On the other hand, tails are frequently docked by Cockapoo breeders because they see it as the standard.

 What Is Cockapoo Tail Docking?